-The note that introduced our first tiny play on March 18 (below in italics, or scroll all the way down to go back in time!) is all the introduction you need to the fast-accumulating rest, each accompanied by the introductory thought from the e-blast in which it appeared.
+The note that introduced our first tiny play on March 18 (below in italics, or scroll all the way down to go back in time–it’s also how you read ’em all in order!) is all the introduction you need to the fast-accumulating rest, each accompanied by the introductory thought from the e-blast in which it appeared.
 Thank you for your response to this project, it continues to mean so much to us, our artists, our audience.
 Stay well, and we’ll see you soon.

 Heartbroken for our artists and colleagues when theaters shut down this week with their beautiful, long-imagined work inside (or waiting right outside the door)… we looked ahead at a time of no plays, thought about what we might need, and asked our artists for tiny plays to share: perhaps a tiny balm for us, them, and you.